- AWS.eu›

 General

-The AWS European Sovereign Cloud, a new, independent cloud for Europe, designed to help public sector organisations and customers in highly regulated industries meet their evolving sovereignty needs.
-We’re designing the AWS European Sovereign Cloud to be separate and independent from our existing AWS Regions, with infrastructure located wholly within the European Union (EU), with the same security, availability and performance that our customers get from existing AWS Regions today.
+Open allThe AWS European Sovereign Cloud is an independent cloud for Europe, designed to help public sector organisations and customers in highly regulated industries meet their evolving sovereignty needs.
+The AWS European Sovereign Cloud is the only fully-featured, independently operated sovereign cloud, backed by strong technical controls, sovereign assurances and legal protections.
+We’ve designed the AWS European Sovereign Cloud to be separate and independent from our existing AWS Regions, with infrastructure located wholly within the European Union (EU), with the same security, availability and performance that our customers get from existing AWS Regions today.
 As with all current Regions, customers using the AWS European Sovereign Cloud will benefit from the full power of AWS with the same familiar architecture, expansive service portfolio and APIs that millions of customers use today.

-The AWS European Sovereign Cloud infrastructure will be entirely located within the EU, physically and logically separate from other AWS Regions, and will operate as an independent cloud for Europe.
-AWS is committed to independent and continuous operations; the AWS European Sovereign Cloud will have no critical dependencies on non-EU infrastructure.
-The AWS European Sovereign Cloud will offer operational autonomy and enhanced data residency.
+The AWS European Sovereign Cloud infrastructure is entirely located within the EU, physically and logically separate from other AWS Regions, and operates as an independent cloud for Europe.
+AWS is committed to independent and continuous operations; the AWS European Sovereign Cloud has no critical dependencies on non-EU infrastructure.

-When launching a new Region, we start with the core services needed to support critical workloads and applications and then continue to expand our service catalogue based on customer and partner demand.
-The AWS European Sovereign Cloud will initially feature services from a range of categories, including, but not limited to:
+The AWS European Sovereign Cloud is a fully-featured cloud offering the expansive service portfolio and capabilities that customers use across AWS today.
+When launching a new AWS Region, we start with core services needed to support critical workloads and applications, then continue to expand based on customer and partner demand.

 No, there are no special requirements to sign up for an account or use the AWS European Sovereign Cloud.